pulumi/docs/quickstart/kubernetes-guestbook.md

     ```

     This code creates three Kubernetes Services, each with an associated Deployment.
 The full Kubernetes object model is
-    available to us.
-Programming directly against the raw object model gives us the full power of Kubernetes right away.
+    available to us, giving us the full power of Kubernetes right away.
-    In future examples, we'll see that real languages can help greatly simplify examples like this, thanks to the added
-    abstraction of classes and functions.

 3. (Optional) By default, our frontend Service will be of type `ClusterIP`.
 This will work on Minikube, but for most
     production Kubernetes clusters, we will want it to be of type `LoadBalancer`, ensuring that a load balancer in your